udoprog/serde-hashkey/README.md

 Serde-based in-memory key serialization.

-This allows any serde-serializable type to be converted into a `Value` which implements `PartialEq`, `Eq`, `ParialOrd`, `Ord`, and `Hash`.
-The only limitation is that the type can't serialize floating point values.
-This might be lifted in the future by specifying policies for dealing with non-finite values.
+This allows any serde-serializable type to be converted into a value which implements `PartialEq`, `Eq`, `ParialOrd`, `Ord`, and `Hash`.
+The only limitation is that the type can't serialize floating point values, since these are not [totally ordered nor hashable] by default.

-`Key` is useful because it allows for a form of type-erasure.
+[Key] is useful because it allows for a form of type-erasure.
 Let's say you want to build a generic in-memory key-value store where you want to store arbitrary serde-serializable keys.
 This is typical for things like caches or dependency injection frameworks.